 In other words, a large amount of effort and ability is required, which is why the Financial Times is offering a fresh way to look at what makes a top adviser.
-The inaugural edition of the Financial Times 400 Top Advisers provides a snapshot of the very in the business for 26 years The methodology is explained fully in a and manages \$1.3bn
+The inaugural edition of the Financial Times 400 Top Advisers provides a snapshot of the very best people at traditional broker-dealer firms in the US.

 The team at the FT's sister publication, Ignites Distribution Research, set a mini-10 years of experience.
-The team scoured lists of qualified advisers from brokerassured objectivity, as there was no room to play favourites or go back and tweak the
+The team scoured lists of qualified advisers from brokerassured objectivity, as there was no room to play favourites or go back and tweak the results